 Our BSc (Hons) Nursing course explores; research and evidence based practice, organisational and team working, health and chronic disease, nursing children and older people.
-This Nursing degree is available full and part time online and full time on-campus for qualified nurses with a diploma or equivalent level study, who wish to attain a degree in nursing.
+This Nursing degree is available part time online and full time on-campus for qualified nurses with a diploma or equivalent level study, who wish to attain a degree in nursing.
 Students do not need to be in practice, but must be registered practitioners in their own country.
 September 2015 will be the last opportunity to access this programme full-time on-campus.

 You will engage with global nursing perspectives, different nursing cultures developing their personal skills in managing care in a changing world.
 Collaborative learning is encouraged.

 Full time: One year, Part time: Two-five years

 September and January

 - UK DipHE Nursing (or pass in equivalent qualification)

 - All candidates must be qualified registered nurses, in their own country.

 - Students will present evidence of academic attainment equivalent to 120 credits at level 5, this will be evaluated by the course leader and you may be asked for further information to support your application.